MSc/Postgraduate Diploma/Postgraduate Certificate

 - Globalisation and the Law

-To achieve a Masters, as well as 120 credits from the modules above, you must also complete a dissertation.
+To achieve a Masters, you must also complete a dissertation.
 This gives you the chance to research an area of the global political economy, in depth, which is of particular interest to you or of relevance to your career or company.

 Please also note this structure is for the full-time course delivery only.
 For part-time delivery, the same modules will be studied.
 However, the structure will differ.